bryan-strassner/inicom/README.md

     add indicates to layer over the top of the base file subtract indicates to remove matching sections+keys from the base file.
-Values in this file are inconsequential. repeated adds an subtracts are evaluated in order and operate on the result produced by any prior actions
+Values in this file are inconsequential. repeated adds an subtracts are evaluated in order and operate on the result produced by any prior actions In all cases of valid input, the output of this command will be a normalized version.
 ```
 Example:
 ```